 You can get your beverage container recycling refunds on a per-container basis instead of by weight.

-- By law, you can bring up to 50 aluminum, 50 glass, 50 plastic, and 50 bi-metal California Redemption Value (CRV) containers in a single visit and request to be paid by count.
+- By law, you can bring up to 50 aluminum, 50 glass, 50 plastic, and 50 bi-metal California Redemption Value (CRV) containers and request to be paid by count.
 You will be paid the full CRV redemption of 5 cents or 10 cents on each container.
 Inform the site attendant of your load content and how you would like to receive payment before you hand over your load.

 - Any consumer who has been denied this right by a recycling center can